smrnjeet222/Python_Apps/SearchAddressQuick/README.md

 # OR

- Open the .bat file and it will search the text(address) in your Clipboard.
+ Open the .bat file and it will search with the text(address) in your Clipboard.